rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 Therefore, rather than provide just a single lint for warning about all occurrences of injected early drops, this proposal suggests a simple two-tier structure.
-Droppable types are categorized as either "quiet" or "loud."
-A loud drop has significant side-effects where the programmer is likely to care about ordering.
+Droppable types are categorized as either "quiet" or "noisy."
+A noisy drop has significant side-effects where the programmer is likely to care about ordering.
 A quiet drop has no significant side-effects.

-There are two marker traits, `LoudDrop` and `QuietDrop`, that the programmer can use to mark their types, in much the same manner as described on RFC PR #127, "Opt-in builtin traits, take 2: default and negative impls".
+There are two marker traits, `NoisyDrop` and `QuietDrop`, that the programmer can use to mark their types, in much the same manner as described on RFC PR #127, "Opt-in builtin traits, take 2: default and negative impls".
 By default, `Drop` implementations are assumed to be